ahmedbutt2015/employee/README.md

 then copy .env.example to .env

-Then run : php artisan composer install
+Then run : composer install

 and set your database attribute .